taddison/auspicia-oblativa/docs/system-overview.md

 # AO System Overview

-The system is built to accept a webhook from Azure Monitor, and then consult a set of rules, optionally sending a notification to MS Teams for every matching rule/condition.
+The system is built to accept a webhook from Azure Monitor, consult a set of rules, optionally sending a notification to MS Teams if any rules match.

 The flow looks like this: